I Answer Your Top 10 Questions!

 - What you need to know about spot reduction

 - How I care for my skin

-- How I keep my trainers white
+- How I keep my white trainers clean

 - Whether you should train on your period

 Can I do BBG at home?

 My BBG program has always been suitable for at home workouts, but it has been updated so that you need less equipment for BBG Week 1–Week 24.

 - A mat

 I have also modified the number of reps, and some of the exercises to improve the flow, and made them much easier to do in smaller spaces.
 All you need is the space for a mat!

 There are also substitutions you can use if you don’t have some home gym equipment.
 For instance, if you don’t have a skipping rope, you can do high knees or jumping jacks instead.